ringman007/Blockchain-developer-bootcamp-final-project/README.md

 - Npm install
 - React

+1. clone repository in empty directory
+2. run in console: `npm install`
+3. run `ganache-cli` in new terminal

 ### Contracts

-- Run `npm install` in project root to install Truffle build and smart contract dependencies
+- run `truffle test'
 - Run local testnet in port `8545` with an Ethereum client, e.g. Ganache
 - Run tests in Truffle console: `test`
     NOTE: Not all tests are passing yet, but more than 5 units pass their tests.

 ### Frontend

-- `cd rootfolder`
-- `npm install`
 - `npm run start`
+- Open localhost:3000

 ## Screencast link